PennyLaneAI/qml/whatisqchem.rst

     :target: javascript:void(0);

 Richard Feynman famously said that "Nature isn't classical, dammit, and if you want to make a simulation of nature, you'd better make it quantum mechanical."
-To simulate a general quantum system on a classical computer, the resources need to scale exponentially with the size of the system.
+To simulate a general quantum system on a classical computer, the available resources need to *scale exponentially* with the size of the system.
 Therefore, a classical computer cannot efficiently simulate a general quantum system.

 Following Feynman's suggestion, we note that **nature is quantum**.
 This suggests that if our simulation platform is also quantum, we should be able to simulate nature efficiently, with resources scaling as the size of the target system.
 For quantum chemistry, this offers a dramatic improvement on traditional, exponentially-costly methods.